redis/redis-doc/docs/reference/modules/modules-api-ref.md

     * `0` -- Return the reply in auto mode, i.e. the reply format will be the same as the client attached to the given RedisModuleCtx.
 This will probably used when you want to pass the reply directly to the client.
+    * `C` -- Run a command as the user attached to the context.
+             User is either attached automatically via the client that directly issued the command and created the context or via RedisModule_SetContextUser.
+             If the context is not directly created by an issued command (such as a background context and no user was set on it via RedisModule_SetContextUser, RedisModule_Call will fail.
-    * `C` -- Check if command can be executed according to ACL rules.
+             Checks if the command can be executed according to ACL rules and causes the command to run as the determined user, so that any future user dependent activity, such as ACL checks within scripts will proceed as expected.
+             Otherwise, the command will run as the Redis unrestricted user.
     * `S` -- Run the command in a script mode, this means that it will raise an error if a command which are not allowed inside a script (flagged with the `deny-script` flag) is invoked (like SHUTDOWN).